TaoStarlit/English/book/writingDraft/unit3Crime.md

 Essay A:
 ### Paragraph 1
-These days, when you turn on the TV or browse the website, you will learn about victims of crime.
-There is no doubt that criminals must be punished to give back justice to the victims, but what is the most effective punishment.
+These days, when you turn on the TV or browse the internet, you may learn about victims of crime.
+There is no doubt that criminals must be punished to give back justice to the victims, but what is the most effective punishment?
 Many people believe a prison sentence is the best way, while an increasing number of people say we must consider the specific situation of the crime.
-In this essay, I will investigate the both sides of the argument and give my opinion -- regarding the crime case by case.
+In this essay, I will investigate the both sides of the argument and give my opinion.  (-- regarding the crime case by case.)
 #### Note 1:
+1 The TV in general.  internet is only one internet, so we can use the.  the TV fixed term.
+But website can be many websites
+1. will -- > may.  possibilty.
+2. give back sounds inform --> provide
+3. however, the most effective punishment must be considered.
+4. not best  -> appropriate   (best is vauge)
+5. situation --> what is the .
+6. I x investigate(not personal pronoun)
 1. typo in word ending. brown --> browse I didn't found when read it loud, because I didn't pay attention (not sure z or s) to the word ending in reading;
 2. definite article: fair --> justice, but since it is an uncountable noun, not a specific thing, so you cannot use the definite article preceding it.   multi links: A contrast (B => C)
 3. definite article: the victims --> should I use the definite article? (countable and plural). yes, you have mentioned learn about victims of crime.